Constitution of the Henry County Historical Society

 - Terms shall alternate so that four (4) Trustees are elected each year.

-- A Trustee may not serve for more than two (2) consecutive elected terms, but can run for Trustee again after one year of not serving on the Board.
+- A Trustee may not serve for more than three (3) consecutive elected terms, but can run for Trustee again after one year of not serving on the Board.

 - The Board of Trustees shall fill any vacancy by appointing a successor to serve the un-expired term.
 (See bylaws IV D Vacancy)